mmontalbo/grim_rust/wip.md

 ## Next Steps
 1. Flesh out the boot-time trackers (visibility queries, sector lookups, menu helpers, cut-scene services, control handlers) inside the coroutine host so the embedded runtime can march further into Manny's Office.
-With camera/hot sector queries faked in Rust, the next blockers are wiring `Head_Control`/dialog state and feeding real visibility data back into the loop so the trackers stop idling.
+   Camera/hot sector queries now use Manny's live transforms to pick zone specific setups, so the next blockers are wiring `Head_Control`/dialog state and feeding real visibility data back into the loop so the trackers stop idling.
 2. Feed the new marker overlay data back into `grim_engine` (e.g., emit a machine-readable placement log) so other tooling can validate set geometry without parsing console output.
 3. Keep widening the legacy normalisation pass (additional helper keywords, comment forms) so parsing never regresses.
-4. Correlate the captured Manny/object transforms with the head-control scripts so we can start replacing the canned sector heuristics with real geometry data.
+4. Correlate the captured Manny/object transforms with the head-control scripts so we can graduate the new zone heuristics into real geometry-driven sector data.
 That means diffing runtime bearings against the static analysis timeline and planning how to surface visibility/collision metadata next.